 Anyone planning a Northern Lights hunt in Norway needs to know their geography.

 For the more adventurous, Svalbard's long Polar Night in January and February — with just the occasional hint of blue twilight — gives an almost 24/7 opportunity to view the Northern Lights.
+However, at almost 78° N, it’s actually above the Arctic Circle where the Northern Lights are most common, so if you do see aurora, they will most likely be in the southern sky.
 Just watch out for polar bears.

 When is the best time to see the Northern Lights?

 The Northern Lights are electrically charged particles from the sun that smash into Earth's magnetic field.
-They're funneled down to the magnetic poles of the northern and southern hemispheres, creating a horseshoe-shape of excited green (and occasionally brown and red) particles that swivels and shape-shifts over the Arctic Circle.
+They're funneled down to the magnetic poles of the northern and southern hemispheres, creating a horseshoe-shape of excited green (and occasionally brown and red) particles that swivel and shape-shift over the Arctic Circle.

 This process is more intense during solar maximum, the period when the sun is at its most active, but that won't occur again until about 2024.
 However, that doesn't mean you should postpone your Northern Lights hunt.
 Although intense solar storms are currently less common, they still do occur frequently, and the Northern Lights are a constant sight in the skies above the Arctic Circle.
 The bigger concern is finding clear skies, which are never guaranteed in this part of the world.

-Norway's peak season for the Northern Lights is between Northern Lights season is between November and February, though that's to do more with the long, dark nights than solar activity.
-Forecasting the northern lights means predicting solar activity, which is virtually impossible with our current technology.
+Norway's peak season for the Northern Lights is between September and March, though that's to do more with the long, dark nights at this time of year rather than an increase in solar activity.
+Forecasting the Northern Lights means predicting solar activity, which is virtually impossible with our current technology.

-However, what we do know is that the Northern Lights are best seen between 65° north and 75° North latitude; although the capital Oslo sits at just 60° N, northern Norway's latitude put it in the ideal position to experience the Northern Lights.
+However, despite not being able to predict them, what we do know is that the Northern Lights are best seen between 65° N and 75° N. Although the capital, Oslo, sits at just 60° N, northern Norway's latitude puts it in the ideal position to experience the Northern Lights.

 Northern Lights season in Norway